 Steam offers multiple library folders, and you can choose where you want to install games when you download them.
-And, thanks to a recent update, you can easily move a game after you’ve downloaded it without re-downloading the entire thing.
+And, thanks to an update, you can easily move a game after you’ve downloaded it without re-downloading the entire thing.

 This process can save you from downloading tens or even hundreds of gigabytes of game data all over again, just because you got a new SSD and want to move a few games.
 It’s different from moving an entire Steam library folder, which moves every single game inside it—the following process will let you move only a few games rather than the whole library.